joannesong/AC-Android/lessons/03-Android-Development/Lecture-10-Async-tasks/README.md

 #### The Android Main Thread

-The UI thread is the main thread, and it in charge of updating the UI.
+The UI thread is the main thread, and it is in charge of updating the UI.
 Other threads may interact with the main thread to update the UI or do other things such as run a service or running the onReceive method in a broadcast receiver.
 Because this thread updates the UI, actions that are performed on it should be quick and discrete.
 If the UI thread were to be used to access the internet or download a file, for example, then the user would not be unable to interact with the application until that operation was completed.
 This is why background threads are used.

-Background threads are threads other than the main thread.
+* Background threads are threads other than the main thread.
 They do not make changes to the UI.
-While information from a background thread may be used to update the UI, the UI is updated by the UI thread.
+* While information from a background thread may be used to update the UI, the UI is updated by the UI thread.
 Anything that could block the UI thread, such as a database access, should go on a background thread.

 #### Asynchronous Android Programming